 A Hybrid – Using Both Coasters AND Hand Brakes

 Many quality kids bikes are now being offered with both a coaster brake and handbrakes.
-This might be the best of both worlds.
+If you are worried about your child only having handbrakes, then this may be an option that makes you feel comfortable.
 Using both means that there is no single point of failure, and kids have options to use what they are most comfortable with.

 I highly recommend this option over utilizing only a coaster brake simply because all kids are eventually going to have to transition to a bicycle with handbrakes.
 Giving them the chance to practice and learn that skill at an early age will do nothing but help them.